 With a visual map of your entire environment, you could easily connect the millions of data points, identify the resources within your datacenter, their dependencies, the services that run on them, and all of your applications.
 And if the solution highlighted trouble spots – the way Google Maps highlights traffic jams – you could figure out what’s happening, decide what to do about it, and act quickly to resolve issues and ward off potential downtime.
 To go a step further, it would also be great if the solution could predict when the next issue would arise.

-Well, such a solution exists, and it’s called AIOps.
-This AI platform for IT operations detects and predicts issues across the hybrid IT stack using machine learning.
-It correlates and visualizes the outcome by creating an application dependency map overlay.
+Well, such a solution exists, and it’s called Discovery and Dependency Mapping (DDM).
+It detects and predicts issues across the hybrid IT stack, correlates and visualizes the outcome by creating an application dependency map overlay.

-Most of the data centers today are hybrid, so distributed applications and trends like Vmotion make it very difficult to locate the devices, identify application flows, and troubleshoot issues.
-AIOps will dynamically discover, correlate, and visualize these entities and flows.
+Most of the data centers today are hybrid, so distributed applications make it very difficult to locate the devices, identify application flows, and troubleshoot issues.
+DDM will dynamically discover, correlate, and visualize these entities and flows.

 The Google Maps resemblances don’t stop there.
-AIOps solutions highlight trouble spots with red dots similar to Google Maps’ real-time accident location feature.
-It alerts users when there is an issue the same way that Google Maps notifies its users when an accident is reported.
+DDM solutions highlight trouble spots with red dots similar to Google Maps’ real-time accident location feature.